lopezdsr/sql-query/sqlref/sql_reference.template.md

 For example, you can use `SELECT * CLEANCOLS(cos://us-geo/sql/iotmessages STORED AS JSON)` to produce a result set that can be stored as is into Parquet target format.

 You can optionally also combine `CLEANCOLS` with `FLATTEN`.

+If you wrap your external table definition with the `DESCRIBE` table transformer, the table does not show its actual content but the schema that is inferred from the objects in {{site.data.keyword.cos_full}} instead.
+This allows you to explore the schema before authoring your actual SQL statements against it.

+When you use the `DESCRIBE` table transformer in your SQL statement, the default output format is JSON instead of CSV.

+You can also wrap `DESCRIBE` around the other table transformers in order to explore the transformed table schema.
+However, you cannot wrap other table transformers around the `DESCRIBE` transformer.

 <!--include-svg src="./svgfiles/tableTransformer.svg" target="./diagrams/tableTransformer.svg" alt="syntax diagram for an table transformer" layout="" -->